-These conferences are scheduled by appointment twice a year - once in the fall and, again (if desired by the parent), in the spring.
-Sign-up for the fall conferences takes place at the school's Fall Parent Information Night.
-The individual teachers will make spring conference sign-up available.
-At those meetings, parents will receive a progress report regarding their child.
+Parent-teacher conferences are scheduled by appointment, once in the fall and, again (if desired by the parent or teacher), in the spring.
+Appointments for the November conferences may be made at Leary's Open House in the fall.
+At the parent-teacher conferences, parents will review their child's progress with the teacher.
 Please consult your school calendar for these important dates.
 Additional conferences may be arranged at other times during the year if the parties concerned feel it necessary.